glutanimate/mini-format-pack/README.md

 **Manual installation**

-*Anki 2.0*

-1. Go to *Tools* → *Add-ons* → *Open add-ons folder*
-2. Find and delete `Mini Format Pack.py` and `mini_format_pack` if they already exist
-3. Download and extract the latest Anki 2.0 add-on release from the [releases tab](https://github.com/Glutanimate/mini-format-pack/releases)
-4. Move `Mini Format Pack.py` and `mini_format_pack` into the add-ons folder
-5. Restart Anki

 *Anki 2.1*

 1. Go to *Tools* → *Add-ons* → *Open add-ons folder*
 2. See if the `mini_format_pack` folder already exists
 3. If you would like to keep your settings thus far: Find the `meta.json` file contained within and copy it to a safe location.
 4. Proceed to delete the `mini_format_pack` folder
-3. Download and extract the latest Anki 2.1 add-on release from the [releases tab](https://github.com/Glutanimate/mini-format-pack/releases)
+5. Download and extract the latest Anki 2.1 add-on release from the [releases tab](https://github.com/Glutanimate/mini-format-pack/releases)
-4. Rename the extracted folder to `mini_format_pack` and move it into the add-ons directory
+6. Rename the extracted folder to `mini_format_pack` and move it into the add-ons directory
-5. Optional: Place the `meta.json` file back in the directory if you created a copy beforehand.
+7. Optional: Place the `meta.json` file back in the directory if you created a copy beforehand.
-5. Restart Anki
+8. Restart Anki

 ### Documentation